Explore more blogs

 To jumpstart your corporate sponsorship strategy, dive into our guide below.
 You’ll find everything you need to know about this lucrative opportunity, including how to obtain corporate sponsorship for your organization in seven steps.

-Corporate sponsors are for-profit organizations that donate money or other resources to a nonprofit, whether as an ongoing financial contribution or a boost for a single event or fundraising campaign.
-In exchange, sponsors receive opportunities to increase brand awareness.
+Corporate sponsors are for-profit organizations that contribute money or other resources to nonprofits, either as ongoing financial support or for a single nonprofit event or fundraising campaign.
+In return, sponsors receive opportunities to boost their brand awareness.

 More specifically, corporate sponsors gain:

-• Recognition ⭐️ Nonprofits use sponsorship logos on promotional materials (website, press releases, flyers), on merch and gear (t-shirts, uniforms, or water bottles), as well as on signage, programs, or event materials.
+• Recognition ⭐ Nonprofits display sponsorship logos on promotional materials (e.g., websites, press releases, flyers), on merch and gear (such as t-shirts, uniforms, or water bottles), and on signage, programs, or event materials.

-• Positive press 📣 Corporations can improve their public image when they are seen supporting nonprofit causes.
+• Positive press 📣 Corporations can enhance their public image when they are seen supporting nonprofit causes.

-• Tax incentives 💸 Businesses can write off as much as a quarter of their taxable income for contributions to nonprofits with tax-exempt status, including 501(c)(3) organizations.
+• Tax incentives 💸 Businesses can deduct as much as 25% of their taxable income for contributions to nonprofits with tax-exempt status, including 501(c)(3) organizations, according to IRS guidelines.

-What are some corporate sponsorship benefits for nonprofits?
+What are the best corporate sponsorship benefits for nonprofits?

-• Visibility and publicity ✨ Being associated with well-known corporations can enhance a nonprofit's credibility and raise awareness about its mission and activities.
+• Visibility and publicity ✨ Associating with well-known corporations can enhance a nonprofit's credibility and raise awareness of its mission and initiatives.

-• Access to resources and expertise 🎁 Corporate sponsors may offer volunteer assistance or access to professional guidance.
+• Access to resources and expertise 🎁 Corporate sponsors may offer volunteer assistance or professional guidance.

-• Partnerships and networking opportunities 🤝 Sponsorships can extend beyond financial contributions, leading to long-term collaborations—which could result in access to other organizations, new donors, and a broader volunteer network.
+• Partnerships and networking opportunities 🤝 Sponsorships can lead to long-term collaborations, which could result in access to other organizations, new donors, and a broader volunteer network.

-Corporate sponsorships are an agreement set in place by you (the fundraiser) and a for-profit entity, such as a national retailer or a family-owned restaurant.
-The corporate sponsor often makes a financial to your cause, and as a thank you, the fundraising committee offers something in exchange—typically in the form of free advertising.
+Corporate sponsorships are agreements between fundraisers and for-profit entities, such as a national retailer or a family-owned restaurant.
+In these agreements, the corporate sponsor typically makes a financial contribution to your cause, and in return, the fundraising committee offers something—usually free advertising.

-• Organize a 5K race 👟 For your walk/run fundraiser benefiting an elementary school, you offer prizes to the top three finishers in each age group, paid for by a sponsor.
-In exchange, you feature the sponsor's name on your website and on the back of each race T-shirt.
+• Organize a 5K race 👟 For your walk/run fundraiser benefiting an elementary school, a sponsor provides prizes for the top three finishers in each age group.
+In exchange, you feature the sponsor's name on your website and on the back of each race t-shirt.

-• Deliver meals to those in need 🍲 Your nonprofit offers meals to seniors in need.
-A local grocer pays for your expenses, including fuel costs for deliveries and packaging for meals.
-You include the grocer’s logo on the side of your delivery trucks so the organization gets free advertising on the road.
+• Deliver meals to those in need 🍲 Your nonprofit offers meals to seniors, with a local business covering your expenses, including fuel costs for deliveries and meal packaging.
+You display the business’s logo on the side of your delivery vehicles, giving them free advertising while you’re out on the road.

-• Host a golf tournament 🏌 To raise money for your local cheerleading squad, you host a golf tournament.
-You offer nine corporate sponsorship slots—one for every hole on the green.
-Each local business can decorate its hole, sell new products, play music, and otherwise make it a fun, memorable experience.
+• Host a golf tournament 🏌 To raise money for your local cheerleading squad, you organize a golf tournament.
+You offer nine corporate sponsorship slots—one for each hole on the green.
+Local businesses can decorate their hole, sell new products, play music, and make the experience fun and memorable.

-What are the four types of corporate sponsorships?
+What are the most impactful types of corporate sponsorships?

 • Contributing funds 💰Whether given as a lump sum or in smaller, regular payments, a monetary donation is often the simplest way for businesses to contribute.
-Nonprofits often charge simple sponsorship fees in this kind of arrangement.
+Nonprofits typically charge sponsorship fees in this kind of arrangement.

 • Providing in-kind donations 🛍 Businesses may also donate products and services, like free t-shirts, event tickets, prize packages, auction baskets, or catering services.

-• Encouraging employee participation 👷 Many businesses will encourage their staff to support their cause through things like automatic payroll deductions for donations and corporate matching gifts.
+• Encouraging employee participation 👷 Many businesses will encourage their staff to support the nonprofit’s cause through methods like automatic payroll deductions for donations and corporate matching gifts.

 How to get corporate sponsors in 7 steps

-Follow these seven steps to zero in on sponsorship candidates and prove that partnering with your organization is good for business.
+Follow these seven steps to zero in on sponsorship candidates and demonstrate how partnering with your organization is good for business.

 Step 1.
 Self-evaluate 🔎